imanoleizaguirre/tizen-package-generator/README.md

 TODO
 -----

-Generate a *profiles.xml* file on the fly given the *.p12* signature file and the password.
+Generate a *profiles.xml* file on the fly given the *.p12* certificate file and the password.

 [Web Application Signing CLI](https://developer.tizen.org/forums/sdk-ide/web-application-signing-cli)